privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

     of the auction config) required for component-level Protected Audience auction.

-  * Component-level Protected Audience auction happens on-device if the buyers and sellers determine if there is incremental demand for Protected Audience.
+  * Component-level Protected Audience auction happens on-device if the buyers and sellers determine if there is incremental value for Protected Audience.
 The highest scored bid and other data from this auction are made available for the top-level ScoreAd() on-device.
 See Chrome on-device explainer for details.
     See the explainer for [Protected Audience API on browser][21] for more details.